Treatment Assistance Program

 - Support groups.

 Thanks to the generosity of donors and sponsors, Susan G. Komen Greater Iowa is able to fund many breast-health and breast cancer-related programs across greater Iowa.
 We are proud to partner with these organizations to bring breast health education, screening and treatment options to people who need them most.

 Susan G. Komen Greater Iowa is a proud member of the Iowa Cancer Consortium.
-They list every county in Iowa specifically and programs that support those in that area.
+They are a fantastic resource for patients, caregivers, and survivors.
+Review their plethora of statewide resources using this link.

 Iowa Health + Wellness Plan